iauker01/InterFact/Documentation/Development.md

 2. Download [Docker Desktop](https://www.docker.com/products/docker-desktop/) for your OS
 3. Install per their directions.
 It may require restarting your computer
     * There is no need to open the docker desktop app.
 If it opens, you may close it.
-    * If you do chose to use it in some scenarios, simply skip the intial questions it asks you.
+    * If you do choose to use it in some scenarios, simply skip the initial questions it asks you.
     * Additionally, the Docker Desktop apps takes a while to open.
 Have patience.
 4. Open VSCode.
 In the extensions tab on the left, which looks like multiple squares, find the Docker extension, v 1.29.3 created by Microsoft, and download it.
 5. In the terminal in VSCode, enter the command `docker build -t interfact-image .`
     * This creates a new image of the name "interfact-image"
     * Be sure to include the period at the end
+    * Be sure that Docker Desktop is open when running this command
     * The initial build will be slow, but it will speed up after the first time
 6. To run the project, enter the command `docker run -d -p 5000:5000 interfact-image`
     * Without using -d -p, the container will not run in your browser.
-    * If it asks for Docker Backend to acces your computer, allow it.
+    * If it asks for Docker Backend to access your computer, allow it.
 7. Check that the build is running by going to [`localhost:5000/api/intersections/geo-json`](localhost:5000/api/intersections/geo-json)
 8. To stop the build, enter `docker ps` to find all containers and their IDs.
 Find the one you were just running, and enter `docker stop [containerID]`
     * It takes a moment for a container to stop.